JuliaDocs/Documenter.jl/docs/src/man/guide.md

 $ julia --color=yes make.jl
 ```

-We you run that you should see the following output
+When you run that you should see the following output

     Documenter: setting up build directory.
     Documenter: copying assets to build directory.